jumpnow/jumpnowtek-site/_posts/2014-11-11-FreeBSD-Duovero-USB-Wireless.md

 tags: [freebsd, gumstix, duovero, usb, wireless]
 ---

-It was starting to get very painful working without a network on the FreeBSD Duovero systems I've been playing with.
+It was getting painful working without a network on the FreeBSD Duovero systems I've been playing with.
 So I took a look at what was involved to get a USB WIFI dongle working.

-One of the changes was to go back and get the USB Host initialization code I originally pulled from `sys/arm/ti/omap4/duovero/duovero.c` when I copied it from `head/sys/arm/ti/omap4/pandaboard/pandaboard.c`.
+One of the changes was to go back and get the *USB Host* initialization code I deleted in  `sys/arm/ti/omap4/duovero/duovero.c` when I copied it from `head/sys/arm/ti/omap4/pandaboard/pandaboard.c`.

 The Pandaboard has a built-in USB/ethernet controller that the Duovero doesn't.
 But the code I deleted enables the USB Host controller which is still needed for USB wifi.
-I thought at the time it was only for the USB/ethernet.
+(I thought at the time it was only for the USB/ethernet.)

-Looking at the notes in the code, I'm unsure if this is the appropriate place to do this initialization for the Duovero.
-Unlike with the Pandaboard's USB/ethernet that could be used early in the boot, say for an NFS mounted rootfs, it's not that important to bring up the Duovero wifi this early.
-USB initialization on the Duovero could probably be done later in the kernel boot after some more internal kernel drivers are available.
-Something to look into later.

 After that I needed to add some wifi drivers to the kernel.